Best Android Emulators for iOS Gaming (2025 Comparison)

 - IPA runtime: Often limited to lower settings; prioritize 720p to avoid thermal throttling.

 If you want crisp visuals for RPGs or strategy games, cloud and remote desktop both deliver if your network cooperates.
-See emulator runs slowly on iOS — performance optimization guide for tuning.
+See speed up a slow Android emulator on iOS for tuning.

 Head-to-Head: Stability and Maintenance